 Entering the market in the 1960's the Sorel Caribou is the classic workhorse Pac Boot.
 It's a perfect compadre for shoveling snow or stacking firewood around the house, hence why it's Top Pick for Winter Chores.
 It features an 11-inch shaft with a removable 9-mm felt liner that provides ample warmth in the double negative digits.
 The leather upper provides unbeatable water and snow protection, while the construct is easy to pull on and off at the door.
-It's not as comfortable or stylish as the Sorel Joan of Arctic, our Top Pick for Severe Weather or the Sorel Tofino II, as it very heavy with a less than precise fit.
-In fact, wearing it feels a bit like wearing large clown shoes as the foot moves around in the large toe box and shaft.
-It's best for around town use or performing outdoor winter chores.
+It's not as comfortable or stylish as the Sorel Joan of Arctic, our Top Pick for Severe Weather or the Sorel Tofino II.
+It's very heavy with a less than precise fit.
+They are big and bulky, and you might feel like you are floating in boots, but they are classic!
+These boots are best for trudging around town or those aforementioned chores.
 Wear it in the coldest weather or when mother nature truly pukes with all its glory.
 This Top Pick will keep you warm and protected whether you're taking out the garbage or walking the dog.

 Sorel Caribou - Women's Review

 Compare prices at 4 resellers Pros: Warm, great weather protection, removable liner, super thick outsole